ssi-wp3/ssi-wp3/Documentation/CPI scanner data.md

    6. Add a unique product id: a hash based on the receipt text
    7. Split the COICOP number into columns for each COICOP level.
    8. Get the number of products in each column
+3. Extract features from the receipt text using:
+   - CountVectorizer
+   - TFIDFVectorizer
+   - Word embeddings: spacy NL embeddings.